Add to cart: Gift ideas for birthday celebrations in July 2022

 Polaroid Eyewear

-For the fashion enthusiast, Polaroid Eyewear’s Sun Cool collection is a stylish choice if you’re into tinted lenses with a chunky frame or a hexagonal front with a slender look.
+For the fashion enthusiast, Polaroid Eyewear’s Sun Cool collection is a stylish choice if they’re into tinted lenses with a chunky frame or a hexagonal front with a slender look.
 These bold lenses are not only trendy but it’s the perfect ode to the early 2000s.
-Whether you’re into a fiery red shade or a cheerful yellow, the styling opportunities are endless.
-Our favourites are Jojo and Edmilson.
+From a fiery red shade to a cheerful yellow, the styling opportunities are endless.
+We recommend Jojo and Edmilson.
 The best part?
-These sunnies are unisex, so you can share this creation with your partner.
+These sunnies are unisex, so it’s perfect for sharing.
+Discover the collection here.

 ____________________________________________________________________________________________________________________